 Former guard says 15 former officials and journalists died due to inhumane conditions.

-A group of dissident Eritrean soldiers have laid siege to the information ministry and forced state media to announce a call for the release of political prisoners, according to a senior Eritrean intelligence official.
+A group of dissident Eritrean soldiers laid siege to the information ministry on Monday, forcing state media to announce a call for the release of political prisoners.

-The renegade soldiers forced the director of state television to make an announcement, the intelligence official said.
+The renegade soldiers forced the director of state television to make an announcement, a senior Eritrean intelligence official said.

 “The soldiers have forced him to speak on state TV, to say the Eritrean government should release all political prisoners,” the source said on condition of anonymity.

 Reports from Eritrea are difficult to independently verify, as the country restricts access to foreign media.